notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 ## **Non-Functional Requirements**

-> Non-functional requirements specify the constraints under which the system is developed and operated.
+> Non-functional requirements specify the constraints under which the system is
+> developed and operated.

 - Technical requirements:
   - should work on both 32-bit and 64-bit environments
   - should work with all existing OS that can install and browse the web via Chrome/Firefox
 - Performance requirements:
   - should respond within a maximum of three seconds
 - Load requirements:
   - should work under heavy load
   - should allow over 1k modules/posts/quiz/questions/users
 - Quality requirements:
   - should be usable by a freshman
+  - should be usable by all NUS students
 - Security requirements:
   - should be secure against known attacks/hacks
   - should not store passwords
 - Process requirements:
   - should follow schedule closely and deliver a major update every one month
 - Notes about project scope:
   - should not required to handle majority of admin tasks of a TA/Prof

 ---